-The spatial pattern in Figure 3b (based on catchment descriptors) shows geographically coherent patterns with for example cluster No 6 bringing together mainly mountainous areas, No 4 gathering southern warm catchments, No 7 representing plain regions of the Netherlands, northern Germany, Denmark and Poland.
-Analysis of the distribution of the different variables in the classes (see boxplots in section D.2 of the supplementary material) showed for example that cluster No 5, which is mainly located in Western Norway and Iceland, gathers catchments with low mean temperatures and high mean precipitations with high proportion of open areas without vegetation.
-In terms of flow signatures, these catchments have high mean and high flows, high runoff ratios and low actual evapotranspiration.
+The spatial pattern in Figure 3b (based on catchment descriptors) show geographically coherent patterns with for example cluster No 6 bringing together mainly mountainous areas, No 4 gathering southern warm catchments, No 7 representing plain regions of the Netherlands, northern Germany, Denmark and Poland.
+Analysis of the distribution of the different

+- 5 variables in the classes (see boxplots in section C.2 of the supplementary material) showed for example that cluster No 5, which is mainly located in Western Norway and Iceland, gathers catchments with low mean temperatures and high mean precipitations with high proportion of open areas without vegetation.
+In terms of flow signatures, these catchments have high mean and high flows, high runoff ratios and low evapotranspiration.
 Cluster No 11contains 323 catchments but none of them correspond to a stream gauge included in the study.
-Thus, no observations are available to characterize flow signatures for this class.
+Thus, no observations are available to characterize flow signatures for - 10 this class.
 Observations are limited as well for cluster No 3 as only 13 of the 152 catchments that belong to this class correspond to a flow station.
 These two classes were thus excluded from further analysis.
 Only clustering using catchment descriptors or CART can be applied for the whole domain, i.e. in ungauged catchments.
 The CART-based catchment classification (Fig. 3c) was chosen for more detailed analysis (in Section 3.3) on similarities in flow generation processes as the clusters were more homogenous.
-When looking at the classification based on catchment descriptors, the average standard deviations of each catchment descriptor within all clusters was estimated to be 0.71, and the average standard deviations the flow signatures was 0.78.
-For the CART classification, these numbers are 0.76 for catchment descriptors and 0.67 for flow signatures.
+Average of standard deviation within all clusters was estimated - 15 to be 0.71 for catchment descriptors and 0.78 for flow signatures using catchment descriptors for classification, while it was 0.76 for catchment descriptors and 0.67 for flow signatures using CART.
 Hence, the former discriminates classes more in terms of physiography (0.71 vs 0.76 for the CART classification) and the CART classification discriminates classes more in terms of flow signatures (0.67 vs 0.78).